minwook-shin/f-scheduler/README.md

 # f-scheduler
-simplify function scheduler with python 3
+Simplify Lightweight Function Scheduler with Python 3

-f-scheduler is a Python package designed to simplify function scheduling.
+f(unction)-scheduler is a Python package designed to Simplify Lightweight Function Scheduling.
 It is built with Python 3.

 ## Inspiration